All Episodes

 Everybody involved in the show said they were okay with it.

-Then it happens, then somebody gets nervous, and Chris Rock gets thrown overboard.
+And Chris Rock gets thrown overboard.

-In an Oscars where there was already controversy over the fact there were no African American nominees.
+In an Oscars where there was already controversy over the fact there were no African-American nominees.

-Leave it to Libs in Hollywood.
+Leave it to Libs and Hollywood.

-Okay, quick timeout, those two things out of the way.
+Those two things out of the way.

 We come back and resume our deep analysis of the events that transpired yesterday and last night.

-And we're back.
+Hey, we're back.

-Rush Limbaugh on the cutting edge of societal evolution.
+Rush Libo, the cutting edge of societal evolution.

 Trump and Cruz are betting that their dual dominance in the delegate hunt will permanently box out Kasich, who has no mathematical path to the nomination and is openly pursuing a floor flight at the convention in Cleveland.